mHealthKenya/UshauriILDashboard/README.md

 Run "npm install"

-cd into the "/routes" folder

-open the index.js, change the mysql user and password and save
+open the .env file, update the username and password according to your mysql credentials, then save

-cd back to the home directory

 run "sudo pm2 start npm -- start"